 For the purpose of the Company's capital management, capital includes issued equity capital, share premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise the shareholder value.

 The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
-The Company includes within net debt, interest bearing loans and borrowings, less each and each equivelents.
+The Company includes within net debt, interest bearing loans and borrowings, less cash and cash equivalents.